-A waiver is an extra set of benefits that you could qualify for in certain cases.
+A waiver is an extra set of Health First Colorado (Colorado's Medicaid Program) benefits that you could qualify for in certain cases.
 These benefits can help you remain in your home and community.
 Waivers have extra program rules and some programs may have waitlists.

-The Home and Community-Based Services waiver for Spinal Cord Injury helps individuals with spinal cord injuries to remain in a community setting.
+The Home and Community-Based Services Waiver for Persons with a Spinal Cord Injury helps individuals with spinal cord injuries remain in a community setting.

-To qualify for the SCI waiver, you must be:
+To qualify for the SCI waiver, you must:

 1. What if I am currently on the Home and Community-Based Services Elderly Blind and Disabled waiver?
 Can I transfer over to the SCI waiver?

 Yes.
 Please contact your case manager to let them know you are interested in the SCI waiver.
-If you meet the eligibility requirements for the SCI waiver, your case manager will go over the specific transfer requirements for their case management agency.
+If you meet the eligibility requirements for the SCI waiver, your case manager will discuss with you the specific transfer requirements for their case management agency.

 2. What does the transfer process look like?